Stress and strain - basic concepts

 Directions of σ shown are positive and represent tension; reverse directions represent compression.

 Directions of τ are designated clockwise (cw) or counter-clockwise (ccw).
+In the diagram τyx is clockwise (cw) and τxy is counter-clockwise (ccw).

 We will now show a graphical method of determining normal and shear stresses based on known values of σx σy τxy τyx where the stress element is oriented at any angle θ to the xy axes using a diagram known as Mohr's circle of stress.